kultibus/tasks-react-redux-ts/README.md

 ### Test account:

-login: abc@abc.com
+login: test@test.com

-password: abcabc
+password: testtest

 ## Description:

-This task manager is a simple kanban board with the ability to create, delete and edit separate projects with their own tasks.
-The interface of interaction with tasks is realized via drag-and-drop feature.
-User registration and authentication is implemented in the project and interaction with the database is configured so that all application data is stored in it.
-There are also filtering and task sorting features
+-   This task manager is a simple kanban board with the ability to create, delete and edit separate projects with their own tasks.
+-   The interface of interaction with tasks is realized via drag-and-drop feature.
+-   User registration and authentication is implemented in the project using user email adress and password.
+-   Interaction with the database is configured so that all application data is stored in it.
+-   There are also filtering and task sorting features.

 ## Stack: